Amalfi-Festival/amalfi-festival-org/_includes/fees-deposits.md

 refunds, see [Cancellation Policy](#cancellation-policy--refunds).

-Price may be subject to change for currency, inflation, taxes, surcharges imposed, and fare increases as the price of the program was established {{ site.data.festival.fees-and-deposits.prices-established-on | date: "%B&nbsp;%-e,&nbsp;%Y" }}.
+Price may be subject to change for currency, inflation, taxes, surcharges imposed, and fare increases as the price of the program was established {% include utilities/date.html date=site.data.festival.fees-and-deposits.prices-established-on %}.
-Registrants will be notified by {{ site.data.festival.fees-and-deposits.notification-date-if-prices-increase | date: "%B&nbsp;%-e,&nbsp;%Y" }}
+Registrants will be notified by {% include utilities/date.html date=site.data.festival.fees-and-deposits.notification-date-if-prices-increase %}
 if price increases and may withdraw without penalty if there is more than a 5% increase.